 What fields (metrics) are available?

-After you connect a data source to TapClicks, you can use that data in your reporting an insights.
-Each specific data field available through the API is called a Metric in TapClicks.
-These metrics are organized into groups of similar types of data called Data Views.
-You can view all metrics and data views for a given data source in the Connector Marketplace.
-For BirdEye, you will find a list of all metrics available for use in TapClicks, organized by data view, here: BirdEye metrics in the Connector Marketplace.
+After you connect a data source to TapClicks, you can use that data in your reports.
+These fields are organized into groups of similar types of data called Data Views.
+You can view all fields and data views for a given data source in the Connector Marketplace.
+For Adobe BirdEye, you will find a list of all dimensions and metrics available for use in TapClicks, organized by data view, here: BirdEye metrics in the Connector Marketplace.